-Phil is very excited to play a new role as program coordinator and visual designer for the Colt Cadets 2017 season.
-As no stranger to the organization, Phil is a very proud Colts Drum & Bugle Corps alumnus and has also served on the Colts brass staff for seven of the past ten years.
+Phil is very excited to return as program coordinator and visual designer for the Colt Cadets 2018 season.
+As no stranger to the organization, Phil is a very proud Colts Drum & Bugle Corps alumnus and has also served on the Colts brass staff for seven of the past 11 years.
 In addition to Phil’s experience with the Colts, he has also instructed with Minnesota Brass Drum & Bugle Corps from 2009 through 2013.
-During his time with the Minnesota Brass, the corps enjoyed two DCA brass titles as well as a DCA World Championship title in 2011.
+During his time with the Minnesota Brass, the corps enjoyed two DCA brass titles, as well as a DCA World Championship title in 2011.

-Phil currently teaches band full time for the Waconia School District in Waconia, Minnesota.
-His duties include conducting 8th and 9th grade bands and team teaching high school wind ensemble, marching band and jazz bands.
+Phil currently teaches band full time for the Waconia School District in Waconia, Minnesota, where he directs middle and high school ensembles.
 The Waconia School District serves over 600 band students from 5th to 12th grade.

-In the marching band realm, Phil has become an accomplished drill designer, instructor and judge.
-Each fall, he writes eight to ten competitive and non-competitive field shows throughout the Midwest.
-Bands that have used Phil’s designs have been responsible for 11 state championships.
+In the marching band realm, Phil has become an accomplished drill designer, instructor, and judge.
+Each fall, he writes 10 to 12 competitive and non-competitive field shows throughout the Midwest.
+Bands that have used Phil’s designs have been responsible for 12 state championships and numerous sweepstakes awards.

 Originally from Falmouth, Maine, Terry received a B.M. in composition from Berklee College of Music and a M.S. in music education from the University of New Hampshire.
 He has studied composition with John Bavicchi, Hugo Norden and Herb Pomeroy.
 As a performer, Terry began with the Don Doane Big Band while still in high school and continued with the band as a trumpet player and writer until 1984.
 Terry continued with his own big band for several years, releasing a CD entitled This Note’s For You.
 He presently writes for the Portland Jazz Orchestra and numerous other jazz ensembles throughout New England.
 He is an active adjudicator and festival conductor.

 In addition to teaching full-time in a public school, Alex is a percussion educator in the Omaha, Nebraska area for Bellevue East High School and Iowa Western Community College.
 He has had the opportunity to compose percussion music for various high schools in the area.
-Additionally, he is thrilled to return to the WGI arena as the director and designer for Dojo Indoor Percussion.
+Additionally, he is actively involved in the WGI arena as the director and designer for the newly reformed Railmen Indoor Percussion.
 Prior to teaching in Omaha, he worked as a percussion instructor at Lincoln-Way East High School and Pioneer Indoor Percussion in Chicago's south suburbs.
 Alex has spent several years on staff with the Colt Cadets and will return as the percussion arranger and caption head in 2017.

 Alex earned his Bachelor's degree in music education from Western Illinois University.
 During his time there, he was named a winner of the WIU School of Music 2013 Concerto/Composition Competition, where he performed with the university's orchestra.
 He is also proud to be an alumnus of the Colts Drum & Bugle Corps and Rhythm X Indoor Percussion.

-Mitchell is beyond excited to work with Colt Cadet Director David Alford and Color Guard Supervisor Jessica Dunkel, and is so grateful for the opportunity to step into this new role with the Colts organization!
+Mitchell is beyond excited to work with Colt Cadet Director David Alford and Color Guard Supervisor Jessica Dunkel, and is so grateful for the opportunity with the Colts organization!

 Jessica graduated from University of Iowa with Bachelor's degrees in psychology and accounting and currently works as a financial data consultant for an insurance company in Chicago.
 Her teaching career began as director of color guard at Xavier High School in Cedar Rapids in 2008 and 2009.
 After moving to the Chicago area, she served as color guard director at Downers Grove South High School for four years and has continued working with that group as a part-time technician for the past three years.

-Jessica is very excited to expand her role and work with an amazing staff in her ninth season with the Colt Cadets!
+Jessica is very excited to expand her role and work with an amazing staff in her tenth season with the Colt Cadets!